eoyilmaz/stalker/docs/source/installation.rst

 server in your studio.
 And it is recommended to use the same kind of database backend both in development and production to reduce any compatibility problems and any migration headaches.

+Although Stalker is mainly tested and developed on SQLite3, the developers of Stalker are using it in a studio environment where the main database is PosgreSQL, and it is the recommended database for any application based on Stalker.
+But, testing and using Stalker in any other database is encouraged.

 See the `SQLAlchemy documentation`_ for supported databases.